 Don't be afraid of color.
-Consider using unexpected art styles, like duotone, as key parts of the visual branding.
+Consider using unexpected art styles, like duotone, as key parts of the visual identity.

 Read more: Landor helps Australian Open change game

 Sometimes a logo needs to be completely rethought.
-If the current logo is not true to the goals and values of the client, it's got to change.
-Also, don't be afraid to boil a brand system down to simple, essential elements.
+If the current logo is not true to the goals and values of the brand, it's got to change.
+Also, don't be afraid to boil a brand image or system down to simple, essential elements.

 City of Melbourne

 A great follow-up to the Australian Open is the rebranding of the City of Melbourne back in 2009.
 Melbourne had a very safe, predictable city logo.
 It had all of the required "city logo things": Sun?
 Check.
 Roman column?
 Check.
 Some sort of plant?
 Check.
 It was very official-looking—and very boring.
 The city also had a problem in that every city department and event had its own logo, without any brand consistency.

 In 2009 the city rebranded, completely overhauling the logo of the city and introducing a visual identity system.
 I just want to note that this is a difficult task for any large organization, but government organizations are notorious for being resistant to change, so kudos to the designers and their government counterparts for pulling off this redesign.

 The new design is simply fantastic.
 It does so many positive things for the corporate identity of the city.
 First, it better reflects Melbourne's vibrant culture and makes it more appealing to visitors.
 Second, it unifies the many different logos that existed before.
 Finally, it creates a visual language that can be used across all of their messaging.
 I appreciate the nice details, like how the logo can be broken up into individual shape elements, making it even more versatile.

 Read more: City of Melbourne gallery on Behance